Skip to main content

 git fetch

-You've got the fundamentals.
-Here's how to keep leveling up:
+You've got the core skills.
+Here's how to keep getting better:

 2. Read commit history on open source projects.
-See how pros do it
+Seeing how experienced developers structure their commits is incredibly educational.

-4. Pick a workflow.
-GitFlow, GitHub Flow, or trunk-based development
+4. Pick a branching workflow.
+GitFlow, GitHub Flow, or trunk-based development.
+Stick with one.

-• Read error messages.
-Git actually tells you what went wrong
+• Read the error messages.
+Git actually tells you what went wrong and usually suggests the fix.

 Questions?
 Find me on X/Twitter.